logo

 Content Banner

-You will have regular prenatal appointments to monitor your health and your baby's growth.
-Your doctor will measure your fundal height, check your blood pressure, and listen to your baby's heartbeat.
+You will have monthly prenatal appointments to monitor your health and your baby's growth.
+Your doctor will measure your fundal height and check your blood pressure and the baby's heartbeat.

 Between 24 and 28 weeks, you may undergo a glucose screening test to check for gestational diabetes.
-This involves drinking a sweet liquid and having your blood sugar levels tested after an hour.
+This involves drinking a glucose solution and testing your blood sugar levels after an hour.

 If you have a negative blood type, you may receive an anti-D immunoglobulin injection around 28 weeks to prevent your body from developing antibodies that could harm your baby.